 In most cases developers ran into real-time problems whose difficulty exceeded the capability of the tools.
 When planning the project their egos subliminally suggested that their work would be nearly-perfect.
 Reality hits, the ROM monitor just isn't up to tracking interrupts, tasks, DMA activity, interprocessor comm, or any of the other complexities that infest real systems, so a frantic search for more powerful tools ensues.

 Take it from one who has watched this behavior hundreds of times.
 I'm long out of the tool business, have no interests in it anymore, so have no ax to grind.
 But good tools are cheap.
 Their price is usually irrelevant.
 Spend $10k or more on the right debugger and you'll save much more than that over the life of the project.
 Plan to buy the tools, early, rather than reacting to the problems that always surface.
 You'll save money.

 A lot of developers maximized their costs by panicked rentals.
 Original contracts only very rarely exceeded three months; single-month rentals were quite common.
-Yet, practically without exception, customers extended the contracts, a month at a time, at the exorbitant single-month rate.
-By the time a year went by some chose to convert the rental to a purchase; many others continued the monthly rental extensions for two and three years.
+Yet, practically without exception, customers extended the contracts, a month at a time, at the exorbitant single-month rate. others continued the monthly rental extensions for two and three years.

 The continuing optimism despite the evidence of these developers always astonished me and delighted our third party leasing company.

 Monthly rentals typically morph to much longer terms.
 Initial efforts to save money end up costing dearly.